idvorkin/idvorkin.github.io/_d/vim_tips.md

 ---
 layout: post
-title: "Igors Vim Tips
+title: "Igors Vim Tips"
 permalink: /vim
 redirect_from:
   - /nvim
 ---

 I use nvim lots, but constantly forget what I want to practice.
 Here's a list to remind me.